mzakyalvan/containerize-spring-boot/README.md

 Verify built image, `docker image list`.

+### Build Using Kaniko

+This part is optional, just in case you need to simulate how image built on kubernetes.

 ## Running Image

 This section we will try to run the image.
 For simplicity reason, we will run it on Docker instead of kubernetes, rest assuring our image crafted correctly.